watch a festival

 Still Standing is an intimate portrayal of the challenges faced by Hurricane Katrina survivors six months after the storm.
 Ms. Gertrude, a determined New Orleans homeowner and grandmother, travels regularly from temporary housing in Houston, TX to what remains of her home.
 Caught in the midst of a real-estate frenzy without insurance money or federal assistance, Ms. Gertrude fights for the right to rebuild.
 Her story reveals familiar issues in urban American communities: the neglect of poor and minority neighborhoods, the inadequacy of public assistance to provide long-term solutions, and the struggles necessary to make positive change.

-RELATED CATEGORIESeconomic justice, health / health advocacy, human rights, media, politics / government, racial justice, youth, Media That Matters 7,
+RELATED CATEGORIESSeventh Annual Media That Matters Film Festival, economic justice, health / health advocacy, human rights, media, politics / government, racial justice, youth

 SPONSOR MEDIA THAT MATTERS